martinboller/gse/README.md

 ### Bash script automating the installation of Greenbone Vulnerability Manager 21.4.3 (October 2021 releases) on Debian 10 or 11

-Installation will be located in /opt/gvm/ and /var/lib/gvm/.
+Installation will be located in
+- /opt/gvm/ for binaries.
+- /var/lib/gvm/ for gvm data CA and feed data.
+- /var/lib/openvas/ for OpenVAS feed data (.nasl files)

 ### Design principles:
   - Dedicated to GVM, nothing else.